moutella/joycon2mouse/README.md

 Recently, GYRO/ACCEL data has been found, alongside some other stuff.
 However, I can't really do much with it.
 Why?
 Simple answer: VGAMEPAD SUCKS!!!
 So if we want a better solution, we need to find a better ALTERNATIVE.
 That alternative may not even work with python AT ALL.
 So, until a decent alternative is found, this will stay.

+However, for anyone who's willing, ive included the decoders in solo_logic.py
 ---

 ## DEPENDENCIES